dittowords/cli/README.md

   components: true
 ```

-You can also opass an object that supports two complementary properties: `root` and `folders`.
+You can also pass an object that supports two complementary properties: `root` and `folders`.

 - `root` controls behavior for components that are NOT in folders (i.e. that are at the _root_ of the component library)
 - `folders` controls behavior for components that are ARE in folders